apache/spark/docs/apache-airflow/upgrading-from-1-10/index.rst

     as it is the only default UI.

     If you previously used non-RBAC UI, you have to switch to the new RBAC-UI and create users to be able to access Airflow's webserver.
-For more details on CLI to create users see :doc:`cli-and-env-variables-ref`
+For more details on CLI to create users see :doc:`/cli-and-env-variables-ref`

 Please note that custom auth backends will need re-writing to target new FAB based UI.